Peerasu/my-first-repo/README-2.md

          06_Binning_main.sh
 ```

-### Step 0.1 : Download dataset from NCBI
+### Step 0.1 : Download datasets from NCBI
-Enter the following parameters for each jobs.
+Enter the following parameters for each job.
 The parameter-array values in the same index position will be use for the same job.

-✅ Since each jobs will run with only one dataset, this script will help you run multiple dataset at the same time without the extra step to "qsub" each job by yourself.
+✅ Since each job will run with only one dataset, this script will help you run multiple datasets at the same time without the extra step to "qsub" each job by yourself.

+**Below is an example of the parameters.
+In your case, you can use different parameters from the ones shown here:**
 ```
 ################################# User input #################################